 Conditional Resignation upon Failure to Obtain a Majority Vote in an Uncontested Election The Board of Directors has also implemented a director resignation policy under the Company's Corporate Governance Guidelines.
 The director resignation policy requires each nominee to the Board of Directors, prior to any election of directors, to submit a conditional resignation to the Board of Directors in connection with such nominee's nomination.
 In the event a nominee fails to receive the vote of at least a majority of the votes cast in an uncontested election, such director is required under the Company's Corporate Governance Guidelines to conditionally resign from the Board, and the Governance and Sustainability Committee will make a recommendation to the Board whether to accept or reject the tendered conditional resignation.
 The Board of Directors must act on the tendered resignation, taking into account the Governance and Sustainability Committee's recommendation, within 90 days from the date of the certification of the election results.
 The Board shall promptly disclose its decision regarding the tendered resignation by furnishing a Current Report on Form 8-K to the SEC, including its rationale for accepting or rejecting the tendered resignation.
-If the Board accepts a director's tendered resignation, the Board, in its sole discretion, may fill any resulting vacancy or decrease the size of the Board, pursuant to the Amended and Restated By-laws of the Company.
-If a director's resignation is not accepted by the Board, such director will continue to serve in accordance with existing Company regulations.
-Any director whose tendered resignation is being considered shall not participate in the deliberations conducted by the Governance and Sustainability Committee or the Board.
+If the Board accepts a director's tendered resignation, the Board, such director will continue to serve in accordance with existing Company regulations.
+Any director whose tendered resignation is not accepted by the Board, such director will continue to serve in accordance with existing Company regulations.
+Any director whose tendered resignation is being considered shall not participate in the deliberations conducted by the Board and Sustainability Committee or the Board.